kushjasrapuria/CTF-Solutions-Writeups/Web/Pico CTF/MatchTheRegex/writeup.md

 This provides with the regex it's being tested against.

-`p.....F` anything starts with p and ends with F with 5 letters and symbols in between should work to pass the check for this regex.
+`p.....F` anything starts with p and ends with F with 5 any sort of charater except new line in between should work to pass the check for this regex.